trueos/trueos-docs/trueos-handbook/advanced.rst

   :numref:`Figure %s: Full Disk Encryption <text7a>`, and then return you back to this menu.

-* **zpool:** select this option if the system contains multiple disks and you wish to change the disk layout to a mirror or RAIDZ.
+* **storage pool:** select this option if the system contains multiple disks and you wish to change the disk layout to a mirror or RAIDZ.
   The allowable layouts for the number of available disks will be displayed so that you can select the desired layout.

 * **zfs:** used to modify the default ZFS layout.
 Selecting this